lukeboga/helios-js/ai/2025-04-01-docs-update/07-contribution-guide-merge.md

 Once this draft is approved, we will:
 1. Create the actual merged document at `/docs/development/contributing-guide.md`
-2. Create a redirect notice at `/docs/contribution-guide.md`
+2. Delete the original file at `/docs/contribution-guide.md`
 3. Update the progress tracking table in the implementation approach document